AceCentre/RelayKeys/README.md

 If you are developing the 'server' side of things and want to try out the code you can run this without any hardware by having a null serial terminal.
 To do this, in a terminal run:

 	python resources/demoSerial.py

 then in another terminal run

+	pip install -r requirements.txt
-	python relayeKeys.py no-serial
+	python relaykeysd.py

+then in another terminal run

+	python relaykeys-cli.py --noserial type:Hello

-NB: Only tested on MacOS but should work on any posix system
+(Yes 3 - terminals.
+One is pretending to be a serial port, the other is the RPC server - and the last is the relaykeys client) NB: Only tested on MacOS but should work on any posix system

 ### 1. Setup: Adafruit Feather nRF52840 Express